bruceravel/demeter/documentation/DPG/feff/intrp.rst

 `an anonymous hash <http://perldoc.perl.org/perlref.html>`__.
 The string can be either ``latex`` or ``css``.
-With those, the path interpretation will be mark-up such that it can be inserted into a latex document using a tabular environment or into an html document using CSS and span tags to format the text.
+With those, the path interpretation will be mark-up such that it can be inserted into a latex document using a LaTeX tabular environment or into an HTML document using CSS and span tags to format the text.
 This formatting works by inserting text at the beginning and ending of each line appropriate to the header or to the importance of the path.

 The anonymous hash option allows you to specify a different set of starting and ending tags for the lines in the interpretation.
 It looks